socomsystems/documentation/developer_manual/bugtracker/kanban.rst

 * Panic should be used with caution.
 It is reserved for Bugs that would result in the loss of files or other user data.
-An Enhancement marked as Panic is expected by Nextcloud users for the next release.
+An Enhancement marked as Panic is expected by cyfrSpaces users for the next release.
 In either case an open Panic issue will prevent a release.

 * Attention is not as hard as Panic.
 But we really want this in the next release